dsohk/susecap-demostore/README.md

 # Presenter's Setup Guide

-> NOTE: As CAP used for this demo is in AWS, Internet access for the presenter including the audience needs to be included.
+> NOTE: This demo is hosted in public cloud which mean internet access is required for both the presenter and audience.

 Assuming the presenter will be using OS `openSUSE 15 installed with GNOME`, the initial setup will be as follows.